zspecza/stylus-conventions/README.md

 indentation-based, bracketless code.
 It tries to be as transparent as possible, especially when it comes to mixins.

-_This is it's biggest flaw._
+_This is its biggest flaw._

 Not that Stylus is an overly-flawed preprocessor, it's actually quite the opposite.
-Out of all of the preprocessors I've tried, Stylus is - in my opinion;
-the most superior.
+Out of all of the preprocessors I've tried, Stylus is - in my opinion - the most superior.

-It's problem lies in the fact that because it's syntax is so forgiving, and there are so many different ways to write a block of Stylus code; it can be confusing to learn - it supplies the developer with no definitive direction.
+It's problem lies in the fact that because its syntax is so forgiving, and there are so many different ways to write a block of Stylus code; it can be confusing to learn - it supplies the developer with no definitive direction.
 This, I postulate, is the main reason that it has not received as much attention